WiktorGlaner/PowerBI/README.md

 # PowerBI
-reports on different topics using Microsoft PowerBI Desktop
+Reports on different topics created using Microsoft PowerBI Desktop